yWorks/yfiles-for-html-demos/demos/layout/hierarchical-nesting-incremental/README.md

 This demo shows how to nicely lay out the newly loaded nodes when expanding folded groups in graph.

-Each time a folded group is expanded for the first time, all of its child nodes are retrieved and then marked as incremental using [HierarchicalLayoutData.incrementalNodes](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData#incrementalNodes).
-The [from sketch mode](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayout#fromSketchMode) of the layout algorithm then ensures that the currently visible part of the graph is well-organized while remaining similar to the previous arrangement.
+Each time a folded group is expanded for the first time, all of its child nodes are retrieved and then marked as incremental using [HierarchicalLayoutData.incrementalNodes](https://docs.yworks.com/yfileshtml/api/HierarchicalLayoutData#incrementalNodes).
+The [from-sketch mode](https://docs.yworks.com/yfileshtml/api/HierarchicalLayout#fromSketchMode) of the layout algorithm then ensures that the currently visible part of the graph is well-organized while remaining similar to the previous arrangement.

 ## Things to Try